Learning to Register Unbalanced Point Pairs: Introduction

 \section{Introduction}

-Point cloud registration is a task that aims to recover the relative 6D pose between two possibly overlapping point cloud fragments.
-With the rapid advance of commodity 3D sensors, the necessity of efficient point cloud registration algorithms arises for numerous real-world applications, including 3D reconstruction for VR, AR, and Mixed reality applications, navigation systems of autonomous vehicles or robotic agents, simultaneous localization and mapping (SLAM), etc. Recent work has made remarkable progress in developing learning-based point cloud registration algorithms for tackling real-world 3D scans~\cite{Geiger2012AreWR,zeng20163dmatch} with high-resolution feature extraction~\cite{choy2019fully, bai2020d3feat} under presence of low ratio of the inlier correspondences~\cite{choy2020high,bai2021pointdsc,lee2021deephough} or small overlap region between point pairs~\cite{huang2021predator}.
+Point cloud registration is a task that aims to recover 3D rigid transformation between two possibly overlapping point cloud fragments.
+The rapid advance of commodity 3D sensors gives rise to the necessity of efficient point cloud registration algorithms for numerous real-world applications, including 3D reconstruction for virtual-, augmented-, and mixed reality applications, and the navigation systems of autonomous vehicles or robotic agents.
+Recent work has made remarkable progress in developing learning-based point cloud registration algorithms for tackling real-world 3D scans~\citep{Geiger2012AreWR,zeng20163dmatch} with high-resolution feature extraction~\citep{choy2019fully, bai2020d3feat} under presence of low ratio of the inlier correspondences~\citep{choy2020high,bai2021pointdsc,lee2021deephough} or small overlap region between point pairs~\citep{huang2021predator}.

-However, the scale and density imbalance issue between the input point clouds is often overlooked, so we observe that even the state-of-the-art 3D registration methods fail to register unbalanced point pairs.
+However, the imbalance issue in terms of \textit{spatial extent} and \textit{point density} between the input point clouds is often overlooked, despite its practical utility in the problems such as incremental mapping, or the registration of partial observations and the holistic environment.
 For instance, there are sensible solutions for registering a pair of 3D LiDAR scans, but registering a single LiDAR scan and a large-scale 3D map still remains challenging.
-A viable solution is to apply a global localization approach~\cite{uy2018pointnetvlad,komorowski2021minkloc3d,du2020dh3d,zhang2019pcan,liu2019lpd}, but the existing methods cast the problem as a retrieval task and assume that the 3D map is given as a set of consecutive 3D scans rather than a holistic map, which is not generally applicable to the unbalanced point pairs.
+A viable solution is to apply a global localization approach~\citep{uy2018pointnetvlad,komorowski2021minkloc3d,du2020dh3d,zhang2019pcan,liu2019lpd}, but the existing methods cast the problem as a retrieval task and assume that the 3D map is given as a set of overlapping 3D scans rather than a holistic map, which is not generally applicable to the unbalanced point pairs.